 “In the process of acquiring a reputation,” noted , the John Stambaugh Professor of History, on the 75th anniversary of the signing of the university’s charter, “Cornell acquired something better than a reputation...
 It acquired a character.”

 Why character?
 Character is core.
 Character is concrete.
 Character is what you believe, value and hold to be true.
 Cornell University has six core values that bind us as a community: Purposeful Discovery, Free and Open Inquiry and Discussion, A Community of Belonging, Exploration across Boundaries, Changing Lives through Public Engagement and Respect for the Natural Environment.

 Underpinning Cornell's Land-Grant mission, CALS shares the core values held by the university and strives to reflect those in all aspects of our teaching, research and extension work.
-Core values are defined as inviolable commitments that express "who we are as a community" and what principles or qualifies should infuse all practices and activities within the community.
-Here are our 10 core values:
+Core values are defined as inviolable commitments that express "who we are as a community" and what principles or qualities should infuse all practices and activities within the community.

 - Seek knowledge

 - Support free and open intellectual inquiry and expression

 - Sustain excellence in teaching, research and public engagement

 - Use knowledge to enlighten ourselves and benefit the world

 - Reward and recognize merit, creativity and innovation

 - Treat all individuals with dignity, respect and fairness